alexcapstick/PDUtils/docs/source/index.rst

-Welcome to PDU's documentation!
+Welcome to PDUtils' documentation!
 ==============================================

-**PDU**  is a Python library that adds to Pandas and provides functions that are helpful for me, and maybe someone else!
+**PDUtils**  is a Python library that adds to Pandas and provides functions that are helpful for me, and maybe someone else!

 Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.